How To Create a Winning Go-To-Market Plan (Part-1)

 Stakeholder Interviews

-These conversations will identify any disharmony in the vision and understanding of your team's key members.
+These conversations will identify any disharmony in your team's key members' vision and understanding.
 The interviews will involve the C-suite, Sales team members, the product team, and customer support.

 Industry Influencers and Experts

-The next round of interviews will involve industry influencers and experts, who will be interviewed to understand better the factors impacting the industry and what they see as the future.
+The next round of interviews will involve industry influencers and experts, who will be interviewed to better understand the factors impacting the industry and what they see as its future.

 Too many startups fail to avail themselves of other experts in the field, but they can provide highly valuable insights into what the industry and competitors may be planning.